abtransitionit/luc/pkg/pipeline/README.md

+# What does this folder contains
+- Each folder denotes a **pipeline** with:
+  - black boxes each denoting a process involved in the pipeline
+  - a set of instance data flowing from **output** of box (n-1) to **input** of box (n)

+- The pipeline itself can be seen as a reusable **black box** that needed specific inputs.

 # How it works
-Each `leaf` folder denotes a set of process involved in a pipeline and contains the following files:
+Each folder contains the following files:
   |name|description|
   |-|-|
   |`00_run.go`|contains the function `RunPipeline()` that launches the pipeline|